Reviews You Can Rely On

 Credit: Matt Lighthart

-• Size: Generally the smaller you are, the more flexible you want your snowboard to be, resulting in a lower flex rating.
-Between 1-3.
-With more flex comes easier turn initiation and a better experience while handling your board.
-On the other hand, a stiffer board would be more suitable for larger humans with a flex rating between 7-10.
+• Size: The smaller you are, the more flexible you want your snowboard to be.
+With more flex, turn initiation takes less effort, and your experience while handling your board is better.
+On the other hand, a stiffer board is more suitable for larger humans.

-• Ability: Another consideration when it comes to flex is your abilities on a snowboard.
-With a more flexible snowboard, beginners can easily link turns and have a quicker time “getting the feel” at lower speeds.
-This would mean beginners might enjoy a flex rating of 1-3 while an intermediate rider would be on a 4-6 and an expert might choose a 7-10.
-With more speed and expert terrain, comes the need for a stiffer stick.
+• Ability: With a more flexible snowboard, beginners can easily link turns and have a quicker time “getting the feel” at lower speeds.
+With greater speed and expert terrain comes the need for a stiffer stick.
+Typically, beginners enjoy a flex rating of 1-3, intermediate riders would be on a 4-6, and an expert might choose a 7-10.

-• Type Of Terrain: As we maneuver our way through the mountain, there are certain flex ratings that many snowboarders prefer.
-While riding a terrain park involves jumps, rails, and sometimes speed, this demands a snowboard flex that will respond when needed yet has a lot of playfulness for freestyling.
-A flex rating of 1-6 might be the range needed, while big mountain riders would prefer a much stiffer board for those steep and fast runs, requiring something between 7-10.
+• Type of Terrain: As we maneuver our way through the mountain, there are specific flex ratings that many snowboarders prefer.
+While riding a terrain park involves jumps, rails, and sometimes speed, it demands a flex that responds when needed while offering plenty of playfulness for freestyling.
+A flex rating of 1-6 is the ideal range, while big mountain riders prefer a much stiffer board for those steep, fast runs, a rating of 7-10 would be appropriate.

 Testing and determining flex ratings for every snowboard we review, the reason?
-To bring a deep understanding in gear directly to our readers.
+To bring a deep understanding directly to our readers.

 Materials